smeredith/smeredith.github.io/_drafts/interface.md

 So the motivation for this project was adding a serial port so that the software could assert RTS to trigger PTT.
 Most software supports this scheme.

-I also wanted VOX as a last resort in case I wanted to use some software that doesn't support either of the methods described above.
+I also wanted VOX in order to use some software that doesn't support either of the methods described above.
-As of yet I haven't needed it, but the circuitry is implemented and it works.
+As of yet I haven't needed it, but the circuitry is implemented and it works really well.
+It certainly easier to use than the RTS method.

 Simply buying a DRA-65 or DRA-70, which include VOX, would have been a perfectly fine solution for the PTT problem.
 Or add a downstream VOX circuit after the DB-9, although the audio levels of the DRA-30 are too low to drive [the VOX-10](http://www.masterscommunications.com/products/radio-adapter/vox10/vox10.html).